ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Conclusion

 In this work, we proposed~\textit{ThemeStation}, a novel approach for the theme-aware 3D-to-3D generation task.
 Given just one or a few 3D exemplars, we aim to generate a gallery of unique theme-consistent 3D models. ~\textit{ThemeStation} achieves this goal following a two-stage generative scheme that first draws a concept image as rough guidance and then converts it into a 3D model.
 Our 3D modeling process involves two priors, one from the input 3D exemplars (reference prior) and the other from the concept image (concept prior) generated in the first stage.
 A dual score distillation (DSD) loss function is proposed to disentangle these two priors and alleviate loss conflict.
 We have conducted a user study and extensive experiments to validate the effectiveness of our approach.

-\revision{ \textbf{Limitations and failure cases.} While~\textit{ThemeStation} produces high-quality 3D assets given just one or a few 3D exemplars and opens up a new venue for theme-aware 3D-to-3D generation, it still has several limitations for further improvement.
-While users can obtain a concept image and a corresponding initial model in minutes, similar to prior optimization-based 3D generation methods, it still takes hours for our current pipeline to optimize the initial model into a final 3D asset with finer details.
-We believe advanced diffusion models and neural rendering techniques in the future can help to alleviate this problem.
+While~\textit{ThemeStation} produces high-quality 3D assets given just one or a few 3D exemplars and opens up a new venue for theme-aware 3D-to-3D generation, it still has several limitations for further improvement.
+First, similar to prior optimization-based 3D generation methods, it still takes hours for our current pipeline to optimize the initial model into a final 3D asset.
+We believe advanced diffusion models and neural rendering techniques in the future can help alleviate this problem.
 Besides, like two sides of a coin, as a two-stage pipeline, although~\textit{ThemeStation} can be easily adapted to emerging image-to-3D methods for obtaining a better initial model, it may also suffer from a bad initialization sometimes,~\eg~3D artifacts and floaters.
-Training a feed-forward theme-aware 3D-to-3D generation model is a potential solution, which we leave as an interesting future work.
-Failure cases are shown in~\reffig{failure_case}. }
+Training a feed-forward theme-aware 3D-to-3D generation model is a potential solution, which can be an interesting future work.
+Failure cases are shown in~\reffig{failure_case}.